monmima/main-aide-memoire/git/README.md

 Merging a branch (you need to be in the branch where your other branch is going to get merged, which is typically the master branch). | git merge my-secondary-main-branch | git merge my-new-feature-branch
-Unadding and uncommiting a change. | git reset HEAD~ Pulling recent changes in the main branch into a secondary branch. | git pull origin master
+Unadding and uncommiting a change. | git reset HEAD~ Pulling recent changes in the main branch into a secondary branch. | git pull origin master Unmerging branch, for instance to avoid having to deal with a conflict. | git merge --abort

 ## Solving Merging Conflicts